 You might also want to take a moment to review the slides from my recent webinar, “Digital Marketing Directions 2016: The Key Trends Driving Your Hotel Marketing Next Year” here:

-And you might also enjoy some of our past coverage of the social, local, mobile web and what it means for your business, including:
+Finally, you will definitely want to check out some of our past coverage of the mobile, local, social web and how to make it work for your business, including: